 - When assessing a patient with suspected viral gastroenteritis, disposable apron and gloves should be worn.
 Eye protection and a fluid resistant surgical mask (FRSM) should also be worn if the patient has vomiting. - Before putting on and after removal of personal protective equipment (PPE), hands should be washed with liquid soap, warm running water and dried with paper towels.
 Alcohol handrub should not be used as it is not effective at killing Norovirus. - Patients with symptoms should be encouraged to wash their hands thoroughly with liquid soap and warm running water after an episode of vomiting or diarrhoea, using the toilet and before eating and drinking. - During periods of increased activity with Norovirus, Practice staff should be reminded to wash hands thoroughly rather than using alcohol handrub after patient contact, before their breaks and before eating and drinking. - Patients or staff with vomiting and/or diarrhoea should be advised to stay off work until they are symptom free for 48 hours.
-If staff become unwell with symptoms of vomiting and/or diarrhoea whilst at work, they should be sent home immediately.
+If staff become unwell with symptoms of vomiting and/or diarrhoea whilst at work, they should be sent home immediately. - Residents in care home settings should be cared for in their own room, whenever possible, until symptom free for 72 hours.
+The 72 hours covers both the incubation and shedding period.

-4. If a patient is symptomatic at the Practice
+4. Management of a body fluid spillage at the Practice

-Best practice is to use a spillage kit appropriate to the type of spillage for vomit, this should be used following the manufacturer's guidance and within its expiry date.
+Best practice is to use a spillage kit appropriate to the type of spillage, this should be used following the manufacturer's guidance and within its expiry date.
 Refer to the 'Safe management of the care environment Policy for General Practice'.